- Know the signs of elder abuse and financial fraud.

 While it's important to understand the signs of elder abuse, it may be more productive to take steps to prevent abuse from occurring in the first place.
 A family conversation—or, more likely, a series of conversations over time—can help you gain insight into your loved one's affairs and mental state.

-You can begin by discussing your loved one’s overall financial plan, including his or her plans for retirement income and transferring assets.
+You can begin by discussing your loved one's overall financial plan, including their plans for retirement income and transferring assets.
 You may also want to discuss estate planning documents such as an advanced health care directive and/or a durable power of attorney for financial affairs.
 From there, you can transition into a conversation about the potential for fraud or abuse.

 This subject may be daunting to discuss with an aging parent, but you can use a variety of strategies to start the conversation gently.
-“You might say, ‘Hey, Dad, has anyone unexpected ever called or emailed you and asked for money?
-Are you getting an unusual number of charitable requests?’” suggests Perry.
-“However, don’t start by assuming they’re being targeted, as this type of assumption may put your family member on the defensive.
+"You might say, 'Hey, Dad, has anyone unexpected ever called or emailed you and asked for money?
+Are you getting an unusual number of charitable requests?'" suggests Loewy.
+"However, don't start by assuming they're vulnerable or being targeted, as this may put your family member on the defensive.
 No matter your line of questioning, remember that it's important to realize that your parent is always your parent, and that the goal is for your loved one to age with their independence and dignity intact."

 If you're concerned about a loved one, determine whether you can answer the following questions.
 If you can't, target those areas for further discussion with your loved one and other family members who may have the information you seek.